elisabethirgens/booster2017-svg/README.md

 Scalable Vector Graphics (SVG) can be drawn up in graphics software or hand coded in an editor.
 In this workshop, we are going to do both! \o/ We’ll play around with basic shapes and paths in Inkscape, before we dive into `<path>` and `<polygon>` to bring stunning designs the browser.

+If your happy place is usually filled with code — and drawing sounds scary — this workshop is especially for you.

+![Scribbled line with a ghost.][scary.svg]

+## Exercises

+“But I can’t draw,” you say…?
+Sure you can!
+Because basic shapes and simple lines will do just fine.
+There is so much we can make without any classic drawing skills, and this is what we want to show you.

+![Colourful circles.][circles.svg]

 ## Useful links

 * [Pocket Guide to Writing SVG](http://svgpocketguide.com/book/) by Joni Trythall.